 Families and friends gather together and recount the biblical story of Exodus, where Moses led his people out of Egypt.

-Here are 25 of my favorite Passover recipes for the next time you gather your family together for a seder.
+So no matter what meal you’re planning, try these Passover recipes the next time you gather your family for a seder.

 Any recipe that calls for apples, walnuts, brown sugar, cinnamon, and wine is a recipe I can support.